from the archive, 2016

-The ICR talk, Is Peace Possible, this coming Sunday, will be an opportunity to put some flesh on the bones of the general principles that have been advanced in the seven recent blogs, which will be summarised in today’s offering.
+The ICR public talk, Is Peace Possible, can be delivered to any organisation willing to host it.
+It is an opportunity to put some flesh on the bones of the general principles that have been advanced in the ICR blog posts on Peace - summarised in today’s offering.
 When we come to put flesh on the bones, we will trace efforts in the history of peacemaking that have grappled with and attempted to enact the principles contained in the following :

 1. Peace is not the absence of war